Cats of the Clans: Format and content

 The book also contains four maps (forest illustration, forest diagram, lake illustration, lake diagram) and an excerpt from Eclipse.

-Errors

-There are a few mistakes in the book.
-Scourge of BloodClan is shown with an orange collar, instead of purple.
-It additionally shows Scourge as a black-and-orange cat, despite the fact that he is a pure black cat (save for his one white paw).
-The book also erroneously states that Blackfoot was Nightstar’s deputy, but Cinderfur was Nightstar's deputy.
-Blackfoot served as Brokenstar and Tigerstar's deputy.

 Critical reception

 A review by School Library Journal praised how the pictures show ferocity of the cats and how "the full-color portraits of these cats are spectacular.
 They show these characters to be exciting, vibrant, and unique, and will interest new readers much more than the tone-heavy, mysterious musings of the narrator".